-Not only do the perfectly spotless houses, matching outfits, and “easy” DIY projects on Pinterest give me an anxiety attack when I’m surfing there, the cookies somehow look ridiculously perfect too.
-Immaculately iced Louis Vuitton bag shaped sugar cookies?
-Please.
+Not only do the perfectly spotless houses, matching outfits, and "easy" DIY projects on Pinterest give me an anxiety attack when I'm surfing there, the cookies somehow look ridiculously perfect too.
+Immaculately iced, Louis Vuitton bag-shaped-sugar cookies?

 The girl needs a real cookie.
 One that might not be a whole lot to look at but makes up for that with flavor.
-One that tastes like butter a love are oozing from all the little nooks and crannies.
+One that tastes like butter and love is oozing from all the little nooks and crannies.

-THIS is that cookie.
-It’s not quite a chocolate chip cookie and not quite an oatmeal cookie.
-The best I can describe it is as a heavenly butter, chocolate, and fruit filled crispy granola bar in cookie form.
+This Ranger Cookie recipe IS that cookie.
+It's not quite a chocolate chip cookie and not quite an oatmeal cookie.
+The best I can describe it is as a heavenly butter, chocolate, and fruit-filled crispy granola bar in cookie form.
 Maybe.
-You’ll just have to make them to find out.
+You'll just have to make them to find out.

-The magic part of this cookie is the crispy rice cereal that’s added to the dough at the end.
-It makes the texture of the cookie unlike others– it’s kind of crispy but you can’t tell that there’s cereal in it after it’s baked.
+The magic part of these ranger cookies is the crispy rice cereal that's added to the dough at the end.
+It makes the texture of the cookie unlike others-- it's kind of crispy but you can't tell that there's cereal in it after it's baked.
 Kinda crazy.
-I chose to use a combo of semi sweet and white chocolate chips and threw some dried cranberries in for fun.
+I chose to use a combo of semi-sweet and white chocolate chips and threw some dried cranberries in for fun.
 They are really easy to modify and taste great with whatever goodies you have one hand.

-I participated again in this year’s Great Food Blogger Cookie Swap and these are the cookies that I shipped out.
-I hope those on the receiving end enjoyed them– I know I did!
+I participated again in this year's Great Food Blogger Cookie Swap and these ranger cookies are what I shipped out.
+I hope those on the receiving end enjoyed them-- I know I did!
 Happy Cookie Making!

 - 1 teaspoon vanilla